diegopacheco/diegopacheco-architecture-library/src/pratices/WHY.md

-# Why Pratices?
+# Why Practices?

-Architecture is not just about technology. architecture is also about people, and what and how you work with team.
+Architecture is not just about technology.
+Architecture is also about people, and what and how you work with the team.

-The way you work matter, what you do and what you dont do(conciously) also matter.
+The way you work matters, what you do and what you do not do (consciously) also matter.

-Pratices are about "how you do things", the way you approach problems, day-by-day life, difficult situations, decisions, trade-offs.
+Practices are about "how you do things," the way you approach problems, day-to-day life, difficult situations, decisions, and trade-offs.